... a complete InfiniBand-over-distance solution for HPC and enterprise applications.

 InfiniBand Goes the Extra Mile

-Recently a new solution has emerged.
+There is an answer to this problem though.
 This involves the use of InfiniBand extension devices that provide an optical network port together with built-in buffer credits, which ensure full throughput over distance.
 When built on a foundation of WDM transport, enterprises are now able to avoid the cost of multiple optical fiber pairs, to develop a fully scalable design, to transport data at the lowest latency available and to support multiple protocols.
-To address these new requirements, we have built an ecosystem of partners around our FSP 3000 system to deliver a complete InfiniBand-over-distance solution for HPC and enterprise applications.
+To ensure our customers can drive InfiniBand over distance, we've built an entire ecosystem of partners around our ADVA FSP 3000 to deliver a complete solution for HPC and enterprise applications.

 Would You Like To Discuss This Further?